Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 to change the plus sign colour to white.

 Positive
-: if you stay in the Design tab, you can also change this in “Attributes”, by selecting the dropdown behind “srcCompat” and selecting “ic_input_add”, and for “tint” select “@android:color/white”.
+: If you stay in the Design tab, you can also change this in “Attributes”, by selecting the dropdown behind `srcCompat` and selecting `ic_input_add`, and for “tint” select `@android:color/white`.

 ## User interface (xml files)